JohanLossius/ecom-ca-react/README.md

 # ecom-ca-react
 Johan Lossius eCommerce store for the React Course Assignment, Frontend Frameworks.

+# Styling
+SCSS (SASS) is used with modular styling files.
+**Note from Johan: The browser gives the following warning: "Layout was forced before the page was fully loaded.
+If stylesheets are not yet loaded this may cause a flash of unstyled content."
+Hence I understand there is something about the styling setup that could've or should've been fixed or optimized.
+I'll sort that out for the next app I build in react."**

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).